Nzavo/Data-Science-Capstone-Project/README.md

 To apply data science toolkit and machine learning in order to accurately predict the likelihood of the first stage rocket landing successfully, and thus determine the cost of a launch.
 Explore the data in order to obtain more insight from the data.

+## Methodology
+1. Data Collection
+> Using SpaceX REST API as well as Webscrapping from wikipedia

+2. Data Munging
+> Data cleaning by dealing with missing values
+> Using one hot encoding to prepare the data for binary classification

+3. Conducted exploratory data analysis (EDA) using visualization and SQL
+4. Performed interactive visual analytics using Folium and Plotly Dash
+5. Performed predictive analysis using classification models

 ## Deliverables
 Accurate predictive algorithms
 Business case report to stakeholders